• Skip to primary navigation

 3. Heat your frying oil in a deep-fryer or in a large saucepan over medium high heat to 350-375°F (180-190°C).

-4. Add 8-10 pieces of squid rings into the oil.
+4. Add 8-10 pieces of calamari rings into the oil.
 Don't overcrowd the pan.
 Fry them for about 2-3 minutes or until they become golden brown and crispy.
 Once crispy, remove the rings from the oil with a slotted spoon and drain the excess oil on paper towels.
 Repeat until all the rings are done.

-6. Sprinkle the crispy fried rings with freshly chopped parsley and serve them with lemon wedges and your favorite dipping sauce on the side.
+6. Sprinkle the crispy fried calamari rings with freshly chopped parsley and serve them with lemon wedges and your favorite dipping sauce on the side.

 Expert Tips